 Our Sealift Program Program provides high-quality, efficient and cost-effective ocean transportation for the Department of Defense and other federal agencies during peacetime and war.
 More than 90 percent of U.S. war fighters' equipment and supplies travels by sea.
 The program manages a mix of government-owned and long-term-chartered dry cargo ships and tankers, as well as additional short-term or voyage-chartered ships.
 By DOD policy, MSC must first look to the U.S - flagged market to meet its sealift requirements.
 Government-owned ships are used only when suitable U.S.-flagged commercial ships are unavailable.

-Joint high-speed vessels are our Navy’s new ship class, designed for rapid, intra-theater transport of troops and military equipment.
-The JHSV has a reconfigurable 20,000-square-foot mission bay area that can quickly adapt to support a number of different missions – anything from carrying containerized portable hospitals to support disaster relief to transporting tanks and troops.
-These ships are capable of transporting approximately 600 tons of military troops, vehicles, supplies and equipment 1,200 nautical miles at an average speed of 35 knots, and are designed to operate in austere ports and waterways, providing added flexibility to U.S. warfighters worldwide.
+The Expeditionary Fast Transport (formerly designated the joint high-speed vessel) is designed for rapid, intra-theater transport of troops and military equipment.
+Each EPF has a reconfigurable 20,000 square-foot mission bay that can quickly adapt to support a number of different missions, from carrying containerized portable hospitals to supporting disaster relief to transporting tanks and troops.
+An EPF is capable of transporting approximately 600 tons of military troops, vehicles, supplies and equipment 1,200 nautical miles at an average speed of 35 knots and is designed to operate in austere ports and waterways, providing added flexibility to U.S. warfighters worldwide.

 Two high-speed transport vessels recently acquired by our Navy also belong to MSC.
 USNS Guam (HST 1), formerly MV Huakai, will replace the high-speed vessel Westpac Express, whose mission is to transport military personnel and cargo for the 3rd Marine Expeditionary Force between Okinawa and other U.S. Pacific Command training sites.
 The specific mission of USNS Puerto Rico (HST 2) is still being evaluated.